Dcollectors/JLeaks/README.md

 notProClose   | Not provided close() noCloseCPath  | No close for all branches paths

-The fix approaches are shown in the table below.
+The fixed approaches are shown in the table below.
-Fix Approaches  |  Description
+Fixed Approaches  |  Description
 --------------- | ---------------
 try-with        | Use try-with-resources CloseInFinally  | Close in finally